OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 Top of page Your PhoneYour Phone

 The Your Phone app lets you link your Android phone with your Windows device, enabling a variety of cross-device experiences.
-You can use Your Phone to see recent photos from your Android phone on your Windows device. view and send text messages from your Windows device. view, dismiss, or perform other actions to your Android phone notifications from your Windows device. and share your phone screen on your Windows device through Your Phone’s mirroring function.
+You can use Your Phone to see recent photos from your Android phone on your Windows device. make and receive calls from your Android phone on your Windows device. view and send text messages from your Windows device. view, dismiss, or perform other actions to your Android phone notifications from your Windows device. and share your phone screen on your Windows device through Your Phone’s mirroring function.

 To use Your Phone, the Your Phone app must be installed on your Windows device and the Your Phone Companion app must be installed on your Android phone.
 Upon launching the Your Phone app on your Windows device, you will be prompted to provide your mobile phone number.
 We use this mobile phone number solely to send you a link with information about downloading the Your Phone Companion app.